Rajvir Dahiya, University of California San Francisco, United States

 Introduction: With the rapid advancement of digital health technologies, digital symptom management tools (DSMTs) have emerged as promising interventions to support self-management of cancer-related symptoms.
 These tools offer real-time monitoring and personalized feedback, poten [....] » Read More

-Title : Stage at diagnosis and survival among adult patients with cancer in Rwanda: a population-based study
+Title : Stage at diagnosis and survival among adult patients with cancer in Rwanda: A population-based study

 Marc Hagenimana, Rwanda Biomedical Centre, Rwanda